 The growth in the natural and organic grocery and dietary supplement industries and growing consumer interest in health and nutrition have led to an increase in our core customer base.
 We believe the demands for affordable, nutritious food and dietary supplements are shared attributes of our core customers, regardless of their socio-economic status.
-Additionally, we believe our core customers prefer a retail store environment that offers carefully selected natural and organic products and dietary supplements.
+Additionally, we believe our core customers prefer a retail store environment that offers carefully selected natural and organic products and dietary supplements and supports environmentally sustainable products and practices.
 Our customers tend to be interested in health and nutrition, and expect our store employees to be highly knowledgeable about these topics and related products.